zhqiu/NDCG-Optimization/README.md

 Code to reproduce the results in paper "[Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence](https://arxiv.org/abs/2202.12183)".
 The proposed methods in this paper, SONG and K-SONG, are implemented in [LibAUC](https://libauc.org/).

 ## Citation
-@article{qiu2022large,
+@inproceedings{ICML:2022:NDCG,
-  title={Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence},
+author = {Zi-Hao Qiu and Quanqi Hu and Yongjian Zhong and Lijun Zhang and Tianbao Yang}, title = {Large-scale Stochastic Optimization of {NDCG} Surrogates for Deep Learning with Provable Convergence}, booktitle = {Proceedings of the 39th International Conference on Machine Learning (ICML)}, pages = {18122--18152}, year = {2022},
-  author={Qiu, Zi-Hao and Hu, Quanqi and Zhong, Yongjian and Zhang, Lijun and Yang, Tianbao},
-  journal={arXiv preprint arXiv:2202.12183},
-  year={2022}
 }